 To install the new battery, you need to first ensure that you pay attention to the battery by following the safety precautions carefully and that all the right tools are available to do the job.
 Following is the list of tools you need to install the car battery:

 Wrenches: You should use the right size wrench for loosening or tightening the clamp nuts or terminal connections.

 Side terminal connections and cable clamp nuts need to be loosened or tightened with the right size wrench.
-Wrong size can cause damage to the point of contacts and make it difficult for the terminal connections and nuts.
+The wrong size can cause damage to the point of contact and make it difficult for the terminal connections and nuts.
 Sometimes it may make it impossible to tighten or loosen.

 Cable Clamp Puller: This tool will help you in removing the clamp from the car battery terminal once after loosening the clamps.
 It helps in preventing damage caused due to twisting or lateral force.

 Cable Clamp Spreader: It helps in expanding cable clamps once they are taken out from the battery terminals and helps you place them again on the new battery terminals in the right position without any force.

 Before getting help on how to install a car battery, you should understand that you should choose the right car battery.
 Otherwise, it may affect the performance of your car.
 Following is the list of things that you need to consider while purchasing a battery for your car:

 - Technology type